travisnielsen/azuretagsync-js/README.md

 This is a proof-of-concept application that synchronizes mandatory tags set on Resource Groups to the resources they contain.
 Synchronization happens automatically based on a user-defined schedule.
 The application is broken down into two Functions:

 - **AuditResourceGroups:** Executes on a user-defined schedule and reads in subscription configuration data from an Azure Storage table.
 This configuration includes a list of tags that a given resource group in that subscription must implement.
 The function iterates through each resource group, inspects the tag values, and determines if changes are required (new or modify) on resources.
 If so, a message is added to a queue with the details required to add / modify the tag(s) for that resource.

-- **AddTags:** Processes each message added to the queue by the AuditSubscriptions function and modifies the tags as necessary.
-If there are any issues with the tagging, an error is logged in the *InvalidTagResources* table.
-Any resource type listed in this table are exempted from future runs by *AuditSubscriptionTags*.
+- **AddTags:** Processes each message added to the queue by the AuditResourceGroups function and modifies the tags as necessary.
+If there are any issues with the tagging, an error is logged and any future resource of that type is exempted from future audits.

 ## Deployment

 ### Create and configure the Function App